Adaptive Bayesian computation for efficient biobank-scale genomic inference: Results

-For all methods, the precision, recall, FPR and ELBO at convergence show little differences compared to the vanilla CAVI (see Table~\ref{tab:res_sim} for results in $h^2_m = 0.15$ and $a_q = 0.005$, see Appendix D for results in other simulation scenarios).
-However, adaptive focus methods significantly outperform RF-CAVI achieving greater runtime reduction with very marginal increase in the number of iterations.
-This highlights the ability of the adaptive focus strategy in making an effective parsimonious choice as of which local factors to update.
-Among all the adaptive focus schemes, AFIO-CAVI demonstrates the highest reduction in runtime, achieving about $75\%$ reduction in the local factors and $50\%$ in total runtime in the general sparse scenario ($a_q = 0.005$).
-A comparison across different $a_q$ levels shows that the adaptive focus strategy has higher potential in runtime reduction for problems with higher sparsity (i.e., lower $a_q$).
-This finding is consistent across different heritability levels (Appendix D).
-While the best-performing AF-CAVI scheme may vary across different models and applications, the consistent patterns observed here suggest that the advantage of adaptively focusing updates is broadly generalizable.
+Among all the adaptive focus schemes, AFIO-CAVI demonstrates the highest reduction in runtime, achieving about $75\%$ reduction in local factor runtime and $50\%$ in total runtime in the general sparse scenario ($a_q = 0.005$).
+While the best-performing AF-CAVI scheme may vary across different models and applications, the consistent patterns observed here suggest that the advantage of adaptive focus schemes is broadly generalizable.
 Hereafter, we will use our best-performing scheme, the AFIO-CAVI, for the rest of the paper.
 The algorithm is implemented in a stand-alone R package called \texttt{AFatlasQTL}.